 The plastibell technique is one of the most common methods used by doctors performing circumcisions in London and the UK.
 With this technique, the baby must go home with a small plastic device tied on to his penis that allows the foreskin to desiccate over subsequent days.
 This is also a lengthier procedure to perform by the physician.

 The gomco clamp is also commonly used by other physicians.
 It requires much longer to perform and involves much more tissue handling than our methods.

-No – doctors have different practices regarding anesthetic use.
+No – doctors have different practices regarding anaesthetic use.
 We perform circumcisions using the Pollock Technique™, which is performed on thousands of patients every year.
 This method has been proven safe and effective on 50,000 patients, and minimizes pain and discomfort with multiple combined anaesthetic methods.

 Our procedure takes only one minute (10 times quicker than most hospital circumcisions).
-We use extensive pain control methods like paracetemol, sugar solution (which has been shown to reduce pain perceptions), soothing music, topical numbing cream, padded baby holders, and local anesthetic injection.
+We use extensive pain control methods like paracetemol, sugar solution (which has been shown to reduce pain perceptions), soothing music, topical numbing cream, padded baby holders, and local anaesthetic injection.

 We have extremely low complication rates and no hospital administration fees are charged.
 Our clinic is designed to meet the needs of families for infant circumcision.
 Because of our focus on this procedure we are able to organize our staff and clinic operations optimally for baby circumcision.
 This makes us different from circumcision providers in greater London who do not specialize in this service.